When it comes to protecting a car’s paint, there are a lot of ways to skin a cat – hypothetically speaking of course.

 In basic terms, PPF is a much thinner, and lightweight version of vinyl or what many people call a “wrap”.

 The wrap is a heavier substance, that is much easier to install, provides extra coverage, but is heavier and not very transparent.
-The PPF on the other hand is usually crystal clear, is much lighter, and self-heals when scratches occur.
+The PPF, on the other hand, is not a tint.
+It’s usually crystal clear, is much lighter, and self-heals when scratches occur.

-Another simple way to explain the difference is that vinyl is usually applied for stylistic improvements, while PPF is a protective application.
+Another simple way to explain the difference is that vinyl is usually applied for stylistic improvements, while PPF is a protective application that allows the paints high gloss finish to shine.
 The video above does a really good job of comparing the two.

 If you’re going to have PPF installed, there are a few options – but regardless of which one you choose, it’s always a professional job.

-Most of the professional PPF installers are also vinyl wrap or custom autobody services.
-The larger companies use a machine called a plotter – which actually pre-cut the vinyl in sections which makes installing much easier and form-fitting.
+Most of the professional PPF installers are also vinyl wrap or custom auto body services.
+The larger companies use a machine called a plotter – which actually pre-cut the vinyl in sections which makes installing much easier and form-fitting, like installing headlight protection film or on door sills.

 However – the majority of professional PPF installation companies are forced to use a bulk roll of film, which complicates the installation process and actually leads to a lot of wasted material.

-The installation process is always unique and customized based on the brand or paint protection film; as each manufacturer has different procedures they recommend.
+The installation process is always unique and customized based on the brand of paint protection film; as each manufacturer has different procedures they recommend.

 However, generally speaking, the installation of PPF follows these steps:

-Arguably the best attribute of paint protection film is longevity.
-According to 3M, the folks who invented and continue to dominate the market, professionally installed PPF should last from 5 to 10 years.
+Arguably the best attribute of the paint protection film is longevity.
+According to 3M, the folks who invented and continue to dominate the market, professionally installed polyurethane film or PPF should last from 5 to 10 years.

 In fact, these products often receive a warranty if the installation company is certified.
 Like car wax or any paint protection – there are several variables that impact product longevity.

-Some of the most common factors that impacts the longevity of paint protection film include:
+Some of the most common factors that impact the longevity of paint protection film include:

 - The surface prep: While PPF is a protective layer, it’s only as good as the surface underneath.
 Prep work is often the most time consuming, but important steps for installing PPF.